Doubly transitive lines I: Higman pairs and roux: Applications and examples

-Much like roux lines, we say lines are \textsc{drackn} if their signature matrix can be obtained by evaluating an abelian \textsc{drackn}'s roux at a character (as suggested by the previous theorem).
+Much like roux lines, we say lines are \textsc{drackn} if their signature matrix can be obtained by evaluating a regular abelian \textsc{drackn}'s roux at a character (as suggested by the previous theorem).

 \begin{corollary}[\textsc{drackn} lines detector] Let $\mathscr{L}$ be a sequence of lines having normalized signature matrix $\mathcal{S}$.
 Then $\mathscr{L}$ forms \textsc{drackn} lines if and only if \begin{itemize} \item[(a)] every off-diagonal entry of $\mathcal{S}$ is an $r$th root of unity for some minimal $r>0$, and \item[(b)] there exist $\theta$ and $\tau$ such that for every $k\in\{1,\ldots,r-1\}$, $\mathcal{S}^{\circ k}$ has spectrum $\{\theta,\tau\}$. \end{itemize} \end{corollary}